 - Measure your oil while cooking: no more than one teaspoon per person.

-- While cooking meat, use some water to deglaze the pan instead of adding more oil.
+- While cooking meat, use water to deglaze the pan instead of adding more oil.

 - Remove the skin and fat from meat, and choose leaner cuts.